M1885 Remington–Lee

-The Remington–Lee is a bolt-action, box magazine repeating rifle designed principally by James Paris Lee.
+The Remington–Lee is a bolt-action, detachable box magazine repeating rifle designed principally by James Paris Lee in the mid-1870s.

 Description

 It first appeared in 1879, manufactured by the Sharps Rifle Manufacturing Company.
 Eventually Remington took over production and produced copies in .45-70.
-Arguably the most modern rifle in the world until the introduction of the 8mm Lebel M1886 rifle using smokeless powder, the Lee utilized the first successful detachable box magazine, unlike the Lebel which still used a tube magazine.
+Arguably this was the most modern rifle in the world, until the introduction of the 8mm Lebel M1886 rifle using smokeless powder, the Remington-Lee rifle utilized the first successful detachable box magazine, unlike the Lebel rifle which was still using a fixed tubular magazine.